 - the prescribed fee

-- original copy of the criminal conviction certificate or criminal records bureau (CRB) certificate (please note that a criminal record conviction certificate must be under 1 month old upon the date that the application is received by the authority)
+- original copy of the criminal conviction certificate or Disclosure and Barring Service check (DBS) (please note that a criminal record conviction certificate must be under one month old upon the date that the application is received by the authority)